 Const Oppo = 18500

-Now I know all these variable are a group member of Mobile.
+Now I know all these variables are a group member of Mobile.
 If I want to use these variables lets say “Vivo” in the module.

 Sub Enum_Example1() V End Sub

-As I start the character “v” I can see many of other things of VBA mixed up with them where the things which starts with the letter “v”.
+As I start the character “v” I can see many other things of VBA mixed up with them were the things which start with the letter “v”.

 This is where the picture of VBA “Enumerations” comes into the picture.